gocd/docs.go.cd/faq/rm_deploy_to_environment.md

 ### Automatically deploy to UAT

 For this example, we'll assume that there is already an ant task defined in your build that will take a binary and deploy it to your environment.
-A seperate task will verify the install was successful.
+A separate task will verify the install was successful.
 If it is not, a task will run to rollback the deployment.
 We will also assume that earlier in the pipeline there is a **dist** stage with a **create-installers** job that will have already created the binary for us to use.

 -   [Add a new stage](../configuration/admin_add_stage.md) named **UAT** with a job named **deploy**
 -   [Ensure that the **UAT** stage is manual](../configuration/dev_choose_when_stage_runs.md)